Khaulat/khaulat.github.io/_posts/2020-08-01-Reinforce Algorithm.md

 ## Learning Algorithm

-As mentioned above, the agent uses gradient ascent to optimize the weights in other to get the best policy.
+As mentioned above, the agent uses gradient ascent to optimize the weights in order to get the best policy.
 In this case, the agent steps in the direction of the gradient instead of the opposite as in gradient descent.
 To get the estimate of the gradient and update the policy, the REINFORCE algorithm typically follows these 3 steps;

 - Uses the initial policy to collect sample trajectories.
 - Sample trajectories are then used to estimate the gradient.